Henry Grimes: Disappearance and return

 In his last years, Grimes also held a number of residencies and offered workshops and master classes on major campuses, including City College of New York, Berklee College of Music, Hamilton College, New England Conservatory, the University of Illinois at Urbana–Champaign, the University of Michigan at Ann Arbor, the University of Gloucestershire at Cheltenham, Humber College, and more.
 He released or played on a dozen new recordings, made his professional debut on a second instrument (the violin) at Cecil Taylor's side at Lincoln Center at the age of 70, and had been creating illustrations to accompany his new recordings and publications.
 Grimes received many honors in recent years, including four Meet the Composer grants.
 He can be heard on nearly 90 recordings on various labels, including Atlantic, Ayler Records, Blue Note, Columbia, ESP-Disk, ILK Music, Impulse!, JazzNewYork Productions, Pi Recordings, Porter Records, Prestige, Riverside, and Verve.
 Grimes was a resident of New York City and had a busy schedule of performances, clinics, and international tours.

 On June 7, 2016, he received a Lifetime Achievement Award from Arts for Art/Vision Festival on opening day at Judson Memorial Church in New York City.
-He stopped performing in 2018, with the relentless progression of the effects of Parkinson’s disease causing severe disabilities.
+He stopped performing in 2018, with the relentless progression of the effects of Parkinson's disease causing severe disabilities.

 Death

 Henry Grimes died on April 15, 2020, at the age of 84 from complications of COVID-19.
-The date of his death and its cause were confirmed by his wife, Margaret Davis-Grimes, to the Jazz Foundation of America.
+His wife, Margaret Davis-Grimes confirmed the date of his death and its cause to the Jazz Foundation of America.